Our objectives

 At present we are not making new purchases of gilts, following the MPC’s decision to reduce the stock of UK government bond purchases by no longer reinvesting maturing assets.

 In September 2022, the MPC voted to begin the sale of UK government bonds held in the Asset Purchase Facility.
-It agreed to reduce the stock of UK government bond purchases by an amount of £80 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £758 billion.
+It agreed to reduce the stock of UK government bond purchases by £80 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £758 billion.

 In September 2023, the MPC voted to reduce the stock of UK government bonds held in the Asset Purchase Facility for monetary policy purposes by £100 billion over the next twelve months, comprising both maturing gilts and gilt sales, to a total of £658 billion.
 Details of the auction approach have been set out in a Market Notice, and the operational schedule has been made available on our website.